Bernie Naylor: Football career

 In 1952, however, Naylor asserted himself as one of the greatest goalkickers in the history of Australian Rules with a tally of 147 goals, which beat George Doig's 1937 record of 144.
 Included in this was a haul of nineteen goals against East Fremantle that put the blue and whites out of the finals for the first time in thirty-seven seasons.
 The following season was even more brilliant as Naylor won South Fremantle's best and fairest award, an achievement none of the WANFL's previous great full forwards had ever managed, and broke his own record with 167 goals including eight in the Grand Final against West Perth.
 Against lowly Subiaco Naylor kicked a total of 48 goals in three games, including a still-standing WANFL record of 23 (including 12 in a quarter) in their third meeting, plus eighteen in their first despite leg problems.
 After the Grand Final South Fremantle played twice against the champion Footscray defence.
 The teams won one game each; with Naylor kicking a further 7 goals.

 In 1954, Naylor was again leading goalkicker with 133, but his work as a property developer meant he intended to retire after the season.

-In ten seasons and 194 games with South, Naylor kicked 1034 goals, as well as another 45 goals in 16 games for Western Australia.
+In ten seasons and 194 games with South, Naylor kicked 1034 goals, He also kicked 44 goals in 16 interstate football games for Western Australia, for a total of 210 career senior games and 1078 senior career goals.

 He was the leading goalkicker for South Fremantle in all ten seasons that he played at the club, kicking over 100 goals on five occasions.
-He was only held goalless in a match on four occasions.
+He was only held goalless in a match on five occasions, four in the WANFL and once in interstate football against South Australia.